kastl-ars/simple_vagrant_and_ansible/README.md

 # simple_vagrant_and_ansible

-Simple Vagrantfile, that just creates a Rocky Linux 9 VM and calls Ansible.
+Simple Vagrantfile, that just creates a openSUSE Leap 15.6 VM and calls Ansible.